PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

    - The output for the above command should be something like this: [{"recipient_id":"user","text":"Hey Kees!"},{"recipient_id":"user","text":"Sure, you should ...
    - See [this page](https://rasa.com/docs/rasa/connectors/your-own-website#restinput) for details on how to use the REST channel.

+## Language
+Currently, the NLU-model does not use any pre-trained embeddings.
+If in the future we want to recognize named entities, it might be useful to add such pre-trained embeddings, e.g. via Spacy.
+More information is provided [here](https://rasa.com/docs/rasa/tuning-your-model).
+Note that using Spacy requires installing spacy as well as the specific embeddings, e.g. "nl_core_news_lg."

 ## Conversation Flow
 The agent is built for a very simple conversation, as shown in the image below.